DSR-RHIT/me447-visualizing-data/cm/admin-03_syllabus.md

 The major deliverables and their relative weights are:

-  - (25%) Weekly submissions and class participation
+  - (25%) Weekly submissions and active participation in discussions
   - (75%) You final portfolio of data graphics and written critiques

 ## homework